Declaring unrest as terrorism not ruled out – police chief

 Editor

-It comes after director of public prosecutions Stephen Parkinson suggested terrorism charges could be considered.
+It comes after director of public prosecutions (DPP) Stephen Parkinson suggested terrorism charges could be considered.

 “We have seen terrible examples of violent crime, disorder and criminal damage, and charges are already being brought across the country.
 I am very clear that using terrorism legislation or declaring activity as terrorism has not been, and will not be, ruled out.